 The Esplanade, Manly Beach

-If you want a path that is long, flat and has amazing views, then Manly Beach is where you want to head!
-You can go all the way from Shelly Beach to Queenscliff (if you have the energy), and just soak up that beautiful coastal vibe.
+If you want a path that is long, flat and has fantastic views, then Manly Beach is where you want to head!
+You can go all the way from Shelly Beach to Queenscliff (if you have the energy), and soak up that beautiful coastal vibe.

 ‘There’s nothing quite like being near the ocean, and riding along the beachfront at Manly is such a lovely thing to do.
-It gets very busy at the weekend, so I prefer to go during the week when it’s much quieter.
+It gets hectic on weekends, so I prefer to go during the week when it’s much quieter.
 Magic!‘ – Karen.

 31. Passmore Reserve, Manly Vale